padmasambhava and the vajra of awakening

 Padmasambhava is seen to be both a historical and mythic figure within Buddhism.
 He was a renowned Yogi, Dharma Teacher, Shaman, and Healer.

-Through meditation, silence and ritual we will explore both the energetic and receptive elements of his teaching, which lead us toward full liberation.
 On the basis of mindfulness and metta, and with the support of silence and ritual, we will explore the practice of ‘just sitting’ where we open to direct experience and the heart of awareness.

 For more information read the retreat information sheet.